andrewemcmanus/menu-choices/README.md

 3. Enter the file path of the JSON menu you want to use.
 4. Enter your target price.
-5. The program will print your options to the command line.
+5. The program will print your order options to the command line.